 FORTUNATE SON (Continued)

 In the previous episode, we saw Tony try to prevent Jackie from becoming involved in criminal activity.
-In this episode, Ralphie does the opposite.
-He is now dating Rosalie Aprile, and wants to bond with Jackie.
+In this episode, Ralph undermines Tony’s efforts.
+Ralphie is now dating Rosalie Aprile, and he wants to bond with her son.
 So he takes the young man with him to a collect a debt.
-Bashir seems genuinely surprised to see Ralph now appear at his business demanding the money, as a future date for the payment had been agreed upon.
-It is quite possible that the only reason Ralph picks a fight with Bashir is to strengthen his relationship with Jackie Jr. The two men pound on their victim (dirty fighter Ralph tells Jackie to hit him “in the breadbasket”) before Ralph hands Jackie some money that he fished out of the battered man’s wallet.
+Bashir seems genuinely surprised to see Ralph now appear at his business and demand the money, as a future date for payment had been agreed upon.
+It seems quite possible that the only reason Ralph picks a fight with Bashir is to strengthen his relationship with Jackie Jr. The two men pound on their victim (dirty fighter Ralph tells Jackie to hit him “in the breadbasket”) before Ralph hands Jackie some money that he fished out of the battered man’s wallet.
 By contrasting Tony and Ralph’s relationship to Jackie (Good Father vs. Bad Father), Chase begins the process of turning Ralph into one of the arch-villains of the series.
 It simultaneously increases our sympathy towards Tony.
 Soprano may be a criminal, but he’s not as bad as Ralph Cifaretto.
 This narrative paradigm was established last season—with Richie Aprile—and Chase will use it again in future seasons.